 Day 1 – Addis Ababa to Arba Minch

-We eventually caught a cab back to the domestic terminal and landed into the southern gateway city of Arba Minch by 4PM.
-It was an interesting flight in that it first made a stop Jimma where a group of locals got off, a new batch came on and then we resumed our way to Arba Minch.
+We caught a cab back to the domestic terminal and landed into the southern gateway city of Arba Minch by 4 PM.
+The flight was interesting because it made a stop at Jimma where a group of locals got off and a new batch came on.

 Customs – Make sure you have $50 USD in hand to pay for the visa on arrival.
 The form itself is pretty self explanatory but it will ask you for an address.
 We knew we were going onwards to Arba Minch but we didn’t know the specific hotel we were staying at.
 Luckily, I asked our guides beforehand for a specific hotel name to write here and they gave us “Paradise Lodge”.